InteractiveIE: Towards Assessing the Strength of Human-AI Collaboration in Improving the Performance of Information Extraction: Introduction

 A quick way of defining an information need is by asking a question.
 Recent work in question generation can automatically output factoid questions conditioned on a given passage \cite{nagumothu-etal-2022-pie, promptore}.
 Factoid questions typically ask which entity in the passage fulfills a specified semantic role.
 For instance, if the input is a legal contract, the model can generate questions about the time of agreement, how long would that be effective and who all have agreed upon the contract.
 In the same example, we can map those generated questions into specific semantic labels such as, \enquote{Agreement Date}, \enquote{Effective Date}, \enquote{Agreed upon Parties} respectively.

-Therefore, in this paper, we propose a method of looking at question generation using state-of-the-art models like T5 \cite{Raffel2019ExploringTL}, BART \cite{lewis-etal-2020-bart} to induce slots.
+Therefore, in this paper, we first propose an unsupervised method of looking at question generation using state-of-the-art models like T5 \cite{Raffel2019ExploringTL}, BART \cite{lewis-etal-2020-bart} to induce slots.
 We cluster the generated questions to find a collection of representative questions that should adhere to slot types that are present across documents.
-Finally, we evaluate the method of clustering the questions based on the alignment between the answers and the gold entity fillers for each slot type.
-Through simple grouping of generated questions, we try to ensure such that each cluster should be semantically coherent and should correspond to a slot.

-Furthermore, with an aim to assess how a tiny amount of supervision can shape the IE process, we use a proxy human-in-the-loop interactive approach (termed as \textit{InteractiveIE}) to determine if that further improves the performance of such an approach.
-This set up is analogous with the automatically generated clusters being displayed in front of human users (through an interactive interface) in which they are asked to edit or modify the information extracted for each slot to make each cluster representative of each information slot.

-We evaluate our proposed automatic method and proxy-human-AI collaborative approach of unsupervised information extraction on two domain-specific corpora, i.e. on CUAD dataset \cite{Hendrycks2021CUADAE} for legal contracts and biomedical slot filling \cite{papanikolaou-etal-2022-slot}, compare and contrast the performances over existing automatic baselines and human-only IE approaches.
-Preliminary experiments confirm that proxy-human-AI collaboration is an effective approach that considerably outperforms AI-only approaches.
+We have used real-human experiments in this work to assess whether explanation-driven clustering algorithm can indeed guide the users to refine their own schema over time and satisfy their dynamic information needs.
+Through \textbf{InteractiveIE}, we allow the users to perform the following operations in three different modes: \textit{a) Preprocessing View}: Users run \textit{UnsupervisedIE} on some chosen documents (Steps 1, 2 in \ref{fig:humanaidiagram}), \textit{b) Clustering Explorer View}: Users view the clusters and explanations of generated clusters and can modify the explanations to extract desired information from documents (Steps 3, 4, 5, 6 in \ref{fig:humanaidiagram}) and \textit{c) Document-Level Cluster view}: users are allowed to re-arrange questions among the clusters, modify questions by reading the corresponding document (Steps 7, 8, 9, 10 in \ref{fig:humanaidiagram}).
+We evaluate the effectiveness of our interface through human studies and observed that with a minimal human supervision, slot mapping performance improves over unsupervised baselines to a considerable amount.